cllebrun/cllebrun.github.io/labs/0_Registration/README.md

 Once you applied your code, you get access to more resources on IBM Cloud!

-Your Trial account is valid for about 6 months (depending of your code).
+Your Trial account is valid for about 6 months (depending on your code).

 <img src="./images/codeapplied.png"/>